shuake1120/shuake1120/README.md

 - 🔭 I’m currently working on a game. not telling you which one tho
 - 🌱 I’m currently learning how to use github
-- 💬 Ask me about yaoi
+- 💬 Ask me about shuake november 20
 - 😄 Pronouns: he/they
 - ⚡ Fun fact: i like vampires